attackant/wordpress-helpers/tests/readme.txt

-This folder contains code used in testing the Mindshare Theme API.
+This folder contains code used in testing the WordPress Helpers.